 The ability to communicate to groups of guests based on commonalities in their data in order to increase the relevancy of guest communications was a hot topic of discussion for this group.
 Hotels want to segment their guest databases and do a better job of sending targeted, highly relevant emails, but are typically concerned about time and resource constraints.

-An area to explore, according to the roundtable attendees, was investing in the technological ability to see clear analytics on the direct impact of a specific email campaign.
+An area to explore, according to the roundtable attendees, was investing in the technological ability to see clear analytics on the direct impact of a specific email marketing campaign.
 When an email is sent, hoteliers want to know exactly how many people booked and how much revenue was generated to get a clear picture of their return on investment.

 3. Web conversion rate